-As we deliberate improvements to bus service on Columbia Pike and Lee Highway, or the relocation of the VRE station near Reagan National Airport, or simply striking the appropriate balance between parking and bike lanes in Crystal City, we should always try to base our decisions on data and common sense analysis.
-Arlington can also be a leader in innovative solutions, such as considering agreements with ride-sharing services like Lyft where they may be cost-effective on little used bus routes.
+As we consider improvements to bus service on Columbia Pike and Lee Highway, or the relocation of the VRE station near Reagan National Airport, or simply how to strike the appropriate balance between parking and bike lanes in Crystal City, we should always try to base our decisions on data and common sense analysis.

 Balancing Regional and Local Needs

-Widening the I-66 corridor is a regional need that will only become more pressing as Northern Virginia becomes more densely populated.
-Arlington must be proactive in seeking a balanced approach that considers the needs of all stakeholders, while addressing issues of noise control, cross-county transportation, and pressures on our county budget.
+Widening the I-66 corridor will only become more pressing as Northern Virginia becomes more densely populated.
+Arlington must consider the needs of all stakeholders, while addressing issues of noise control, cross-county transportation, and pressures on our county budget.

-Tolling inside the beltway is controversial, however, funding for improvements to Arlington’s transportation system that will be administered by the Northern Virginia Transportation Commission with revenue generated by tolls will include roads, bus services, and other multi-modal transportation solutions.
+Tolling inside the beltway is controversial, however, tolls will generate funding for improvements to Arlington’s transportation system including roads, bus services, and other multi-modal transportation solutions.
 We need these improvements and should stick with the plan, while being ready to advocate for improvements, such as adjusted tolling periods.